OSSpk/Library-Management-System-JAVA/README.md

 ![final](../master/images/final.png)

 ## Note
 The password for Administrative Functions is *lib*.
-The admin adds new clerks and librarian then they both do the rest of the functions.
+The admin adds new clerks and librarian, then they both do the rest of the functions.